arkuuu/publin/README.md

 * [x] Browse and view publications, authors, journals etc
 * [ ] Edit publication and author metadata
 * [ ] Export publications to various formats (e.g. BibTeX, RIS, ...)
-* [ ] Support OAI-PMH, register as OAI Data Provider
-* [ ] Support various meta tag formats for getting indexed by search engines (e.g. DublinCore, HighwirePress Tags)
+* [ ] Meta tag support for getting indexed by search engines (e.g. Dublin Core, HighwirePress Tags)
+* [x] Modular system for easy extension of export, import or meta tag formats
-* [ ] Support CSL styles for viewing and exporting citations
+* [ ] CSL style support for viewing and exporting citations
+* [ ] OAI-PMH interface for being able to register as OAI Data Provider
 * [x] User authentication and authorization system with assignable roles and permissions
-* [x] Template system for easy changing of the look and feel
+* [x] Template system for easy customization of the user interface (using HTML&CSS)
-* [ ] Modular system for easy extending of export/import and meta tag formats
 * [ ] ...

 Requirements (WIP)
 ======
-A webserver with:
+A web server with:
 * PHP >= 5.3.14
 * MySQL >= 5.5.38

 Additional Notes
 =====
-Please note that this is work in progress.
-Everything is subject to changes.
-The project will be released under an Open Source License when it's ready.
+This is work in progress and everything is subject to changes.
+The project will be released as open source.